cabal-club/cable/readme.md

 * independent of whatever kind of database an implementation may use

 ## overview (wip)
-Cabal operates in a fashion where, unlike the server-client model, no machine is either an official nor de-facto authority over others in the network.
+Cabal operates in a fashion differently from the typical server-client model, where no machine is either an official nor de-facto authority over others in the network.

 Users of Cabal are identified by their ED25519 public key, and use shared knowledge of their key combined with their private key to prove themselves as